National Insurance Act 1911: Part I, health

 Any organisation could become an approved society, as long as it was registered under the act, and complied with the act's obligations, including to operate on a not-for-profit basis.
 As well as societies created by the trade unions and friendly societies, commercial insurers also established approved societies, such as the National Amalgamated Approved Society (created by Pearl Assurance and others); the largest approved societies were the four operated by Prudential, which collectively looked after 4.3 million members.

 Many approved societies were nominally profitable, contributing more to the National Insurance Fund than they took out.
 In 1925, and then 1931, further acts were passed which reduced the government contribution to the fund: the government pressured the backers of approved societies (the insurance companies, trade unions, and so on) to take on the financial burden themselves.
 Together with increasing government control on which treatments they were allowed to fund, this led many societies to complain that they had become little more than branches of government, and membership attendance at society meetings dwindled away, becoming virtually non-existent by 1940.

-The National Insurance Act 1946 introduced a single national organisation in the healthcare field (the National Health Service) which, among other things, fulfilled the role of the approved societies; approved societies thus became redundant, and ceased to exist in 1948.
+The National Insurance Act 1946 (9 & 10 Geo.
+6. c.
+67) introduced a single national organisation in the healthcare field (the National Health Service) which, among other things, fulfilled the role of the approved societies; approved societies thus became redundant, and ceased to exist in 1948.

+Prior to the 1911 National Insurance Act, health insurance had only been available for certain groups.
+In 1757, as noted by one study, “a statutory obligation to insure against sickness was imposed on coal-heavers working on the Thames,” and a similar scheme was applied in the coal trade on the Wear in 1792.

 Part II, unemployment

-Part II of the National Insurance Act 1911 provided for time-limited unemployment benefit for certain highly cyclical industries, especially the building trades, mechanical engineering, foundries, vehicle manufacturing, and sawmills.
+Part II of the act provided for time-limited unemployment benefit for certain highly cyclical industries, especially the building trades, mechanical engineering, foundries, vehicle manufacturing, and sawmills.
 The scheme was based on actuarial principles, and it was planned that it would be funded by fixed payments from workers, employers, and taxpayers.
 It made no provision for dependants.
 Part II worked in a similar way to part I. The worker gave 21/2d (i.e pre-decimal pence) per week while employed, the employer 21/2d, and the taxpayer 3d.
 After one week of unemployment, the worker would start to be eligible to receive 7 shillings (i.e. 84d) per week for up to 15 weeks in a year.
 The money would be collected from labour exchanges.
 By 1913, 2.3 million were insured under the scheme for unemployment benefit and almost 15 million insured for sickness benefit.

 A key assumption of the act was an unemployment rate of 4.6%.
 At the time the act was passed, unemployment was at 3% and the fund was expected to quickly build a surplus.
 Under the act, employees' contributions to the scheme were to be compulsory and taken by the employer before the workers' salary was paid.